Leadership Speakers Bureau: Megha Parekh and Chad Johnson

-On April 10, 2013 Jacksonville entrepreneur, business-owner, and former Hollywood recording engineer, Dave Reed, spoke on his leadership experiences and answered student questions.
+Jacksonville entrepreneur, business-owner and former Hollywood recording engineer, Dave Reed, spoke on his leadership experiences and answered student questions.
 Topics covered include how to take proactive steps through leadership to stand out in an organization, and how mission-driven leadership is more important than personal motivations.

-On February 20, 2013, Dr. Felix Padilla was interviewed at the University of North Florida Institute for Values, Community and Leadership to discuss Authentic Leadership.
+Dr. Felix Padilla was interviewed at the University of North Florida for the Taylor Leadership Institute to discuss Authentic Leadership.
 Dr. Padilla challenges students to live their true passion by searching and acknowledging one's "authentic self."
 By being attentive to one's true self, a more effective leader can be born.
 For more information on Dr. Padilla, and his book "The Struggle for the Authentic Self," click here.

 Interview, filming, and video production credit to UNF Leadership Student, Dargan Thompson, 2013.